tsunamireversal-zz/quad/README.md

 above address.

 ## LICENSE
-PLEASE check the LICENSE file for details, but basically:
+PLEASE check the LICENSE file for details.
+But, in a nutshell:

-- Leave/Give credit to the author in any subsequent copy
+### Permissions:
+  Commercial use
+  Distribution
+  Modification
+  Private use

+### Conditions:
+  License and copyright notice

+### Limitations:
+  No Liability
+  No Warranty

 --------------------------------------------------------------------------------
-# IMPORTANT: QUAD IS NOT RECOMMENDED FOR PRODUCTION WORK [YET]!
+### IMPORTANT: QUAD IS NOT RECOMMENDED FOR PRODUCTION WORK [YET]!
-# BY CLONING/DOWNLOADING THIS REPO, YOU ACCEPT THAT YOU ARE USING QUAD AT YOUR OWN
+### BY CLONING/DOWNLOADING THIS REPO, YOU ACCEPT THAT YOU ARE USING QUAD AT
-# RISK.
+### YOUR OWN RISK.
 --------------------------------------------------------------------------------